sandor-ino/Telecine-Frame-by-Step-V2/README.md

 # sandor-ino/Frame-by-Step-V2
 Telecine Frame by Step V2 project

-Program to convert super8 or Normal8 movies to digital.
+Program to convert super8 or Normal8 movies to digital

 Manage:
 - Arduino Stepper motor movement and LED light
 - USB camera input (MODE A)